beunprogrammeur/tiny-arcade/README.md

 if you want to test the API, run requests etc, I've included a bruno collection. you can find bruno at [it's own website](https://www.usebruno.com/)

+There's a default user,
+username: Admin
+password: TestPassword

+you should be able to change it's password using the relevant endpoints in the API's Security controller.
+(See the bruno collection).